Sheldon Jackson College: Architecture and historic designation

 The Sheldon Jackson Museum was the first building in Alaska built with concrete.
 Its octagonal shape may have been influenced by architectural philosophies of O.S.
-Fowler.
+Fowler..
+In 1972, the Sheldon Jackson Museum building was added as a single property to the National Register of Historic Places.

 The main campus buildings were designed by the, then just starting, firm of Ludlow and Peabody of Boston with aspects of western stick style.
 Beams were of Douglas fir and design was kept simple and exposed for easy construction and to demonstrate "honesty in building".

-In 1972, the Sheldon Jackson Museum building was added as a single property to the National Register of Historic Places.
-The entire school, comprising 18 contributing properties and 3 non-contributing buildings, was designated a National Historic Landmark District in 2001.
+The entire campus, comprising 18 contributing properties and 3 non-contributing buildings, was designated a National Historic Landmark District in 2001.

 Campus buildings

 The contributing properties to the historic district, built between 1895 and the 1930s, are: